Recent Book Activity

 My first international convention was Washington, I was on the working committee for Melbourne and amongst others have attended Oxford, Athens, Mainz and Falkirk.

-I try to attend most of the Aus/NZ uncons and am looking forward to Waiheke Island this year in October.
+I try to attend most of the Aus/NZ uncons, last one was on Waiheke Island NZ, October 2023.

 Just in case you draw me in a NSS, here are some ideas.